39 Types of Peaches to Explore This Summer & Autumn

 Unfortunately, clingstone peaches are difficult to find in stores due to their widespread commercial value, but you might get lucky at your farmer's market or real lucky if you're into backyard farming.

 If you do get your hands on some of these guys, though, you're in luck!
-They're great for turning into jams or blending into beverages, but they're amazing when eaten fresh as well.
+They're great for turning into the sweetest types of jam or blending into beverages, but they're amazing when eaten fresh as well.

 Let's have a look at some of the most common and popular varieties of clingstone peach.